KumarTeja751/DS-ASSIGNMENT-LAB-INTRODUCTION/README.md

 df.describe()
 ```
 # Result:
-Hence the lab activity are completed successfully.
+The Lab Assignment has completed successfully.